GnaspGames/Smelt/README.md

 Config files
 ------------

-You can override the default settings by creating a 'oc-config.json' file that can go in either your users home directory, or in the root of your project directory so that 'one-command' will see it when you run it.
+You can override the default settings by creating a `config.json` file that can go in either your users home directory, or in the root of your project directory so that 'one-command' will see it when you run it.

+To have settings for all projects, create a file called `[YOUR-HOME-DIRECTORY]/one-command/config.json`.

+To have settings for one project, create a file called `[YOUR-PROJECT-DIRECTORY]/one-command/config.json`.

-An example of the `oc-config.json` file is:
+An example of the `config.json` file is:

 ```
 {